enso-org/enso/doc/design/engine/engine-services.md

 <!-- /MarkdownTOC -->

 ## Architecture
-While it may initially seem like these service components could all be rolled into one, division of responsibilities combines with plain necessity to mean that we require a set of services instead.
-This section deals with an architecture proposal for how to make these services work together.
+While it may initially seem like all of the service components that make up the Engine Services could be rolled into a single service, division of responsibility combines with plain necessity to mean that we need a _set_ of services instead.
+This section deals with the intended architecture for the Engine Services.

-It can be summarised with three main ideas:

-1. **Defined Services:** These, such as the language server and file manager are just doing their isolated jobs.
-They make the assumption that they only have a single client connected to them.
-2. **Multi-Client Coordination:** This is an independent service that deals with handling connections from multiple clients (IDEs).
-This service will then combine the messages from those clients to create a single authoritative message stream that the services in point 1 can deal with.
+The engine services are divided into three main components:

-3. **Supervisor:** The supervisor process is responsible for set-up and tear-down of the other processes, as well as for restarting any of the other processes correctly if they fail.
+1. **The Supervisor Daemon:** This component is responsible for setting up and tearing down the other processes, as well as restarting any of the other processes correctly if they fail.

-> The actionables for this section are:
->
-> - Determine any feasible alternatives for this architecture.
+2. **The Gateway:** This component is responsible for dealing with incoming connections (including multiple clients) and handling the communication with said clients over the Language Server Protocol.
+It is also responsible for resolving conflicts between commands sent by multiple connections.
+3. **The Language Server:** This component is responsible for actually providing the functionality to back the protocol requests that come in, and talking to the runtime directly.
+It talks to the gateway via akka messages.

+The gateway and language server will be implemented as Akka services so that we can defer the choice of whether to run them in a single or multiple processes until later.
+For now we intend to run them in a single process.

+### Supervisor
+The supervisor process is an orchestrator, and is responsible for setting up and tearing down the other services, as well as restarting them when they fail.
+Its responsibilities can be summarised as follows:

-> - Make a final decision on how to architect the set of back-end services.
+- Starting up the set of services for a given project.
+- Tearing down the set of services correctly when a project is closed.
+- Restarting any of the services properly when they fail.
+Please note that this may require the ability to kill and re-start services that haven't crashed due to dependencies between services.

+### The Gateway
+The gateway component is responsible for managing the actual language server protocol usage.
+This means that it talks directly to clients using protocol messages, and then handles these messages by talking to the language server.

+It is responsible for the following:

+- Accepting connections from multiple clients while remaining compatible with LSP for single client negotiation.
+- Reconciling conflicts between messages from multiple clients.
+- Servicing these requests by talking directly to the language server.
+- Optimising requests where possible (e.g. value subscription pooling).

 ### Language Server
-The language server is solely responsible for handling the duties commonly attributed to a language server, as well as the special functionality needed by Enso Studio.
-Its functionality can be summarised as follows, though not all of this is necessary for 2.0:
+The language server is responsible for providing the functionality to back the gateway's responses to clients.
+This includes but is not limited to:

 - **Completion Information:** It should be able to provide a set of candidate completions for a given location in the code.